 A final push saw Emerson come off for Gianluca Scamacca, forcing Bernardeschi to move to left back.
 The fullbacks bombed on and could come inward to create more dynamic isolations for Chiesa to drive 1-on-1 at his opposite man.
 Meanwhile, the double pivot tended over to the left halfspace as its two members alternated as a higher presence between the lines.
 But it was the hosts that came closest to scoring on the break, reviving Italian nightmares of 2017 at the final whistle.

 🗣️ "Every game means something to them." 💚— Sky Sports Football (@SkyFootball) November 15, 2021

 Ian Baraclough is proud of the shift his Northern Ireland players put in to hold Italy and their attitude going into the game 💪 pic.twitter.com/hDjuuzyWHL

 Given that this game was a dead rubber fixture, Baraclough will see this result as an excellent end to the qualifying campaign.
 His men may have come up short in their efforts to get to the 2022 World Cup, but they have played a decisive part in the fate of one of its emerging favorites.

-Though the wisdom of moving away from the 3-2-4-1 structure in such a critical match will come under fire, this debate is only part of the broader difficulties Italy have faced since the summer.
-Flaws evident at that stage are more apparent now, but a place at the top table demands continual evolution.
-Mancini must now revise the final chapter of his work to construct a fitting ending in the playoffs.
+Scrutiny on Mancini will center around his structural choices: the wisdom of moving away from the 3-2-4-1 setup in such a critical clash is questionable in light of the lack of automatism his men showed on the ball.
+Yet, this debate, and the intent behind Mancini’s change of tact, is only part of a broader narrative on struggles Italy have faced since the summer.
+Flaws evident at that stage of the project are all the more apparent now, but a place at the top table demands continual evolution.
+By March 2022, Mancini must have revised the final chapter of his work to construct a fitting ending in the playoffs.